tokumine/gis-cookbooks/README.markdown

 Look at boot.sh, edit the last line and paste it into the **User Data** form field when you're filling in the server details.
 The server will bootstrap itself and install the works.

+If you have the EC2 API tools installed, you can run it be using the following:

+    ec2-run-instances --block-device-mapping /dev/sda1=:[EBS disk size, eg: 100] ami-714ba518 -f [path to boot.sh]

+The above snippet will create a 100GB EBS instance for example

 After a while, visit the URL for the box in a browser and you'll find more details about the box there, along with it's chef output

 Todo